Odalita-Developments/OdalitaMenus/README.md

 # OdalitaMenus

-Advanced yet simple to use inventory api for Spigot plugins
+Advanced yet simple to use inventory api for Paper plugins
 ___

 # Getting started ([Wiki](https://github.com/Odalita-Developments/OdalitaMenus/wiki/Getting-started))
+**(NOTE)** If you're running on 1.20.6 or later, please make sure you use Paper as your server software.
+Spigot is no longer supported for newer versions.

 In order to get started you would need to add the libary to your project using **maven** or **gradle**